anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 <br/>

 <p style="text-align: justify;">
 To refresh my understanding of Convolution operations specifically in AI, I had to go over two articles.
-One is a Github repo and the one is an article well written by <a href="https://github.com/detkov/Convolution-From-Scratch" alt="link to github of detkov"/>detkov</a> I suggest reading for a better overview of how convolution ops are implemented in a CNN model.
+One is a Github repo and the one is an article well written by <span><a href="https://github.com/detkov/Convolution-From-Scratch" alt="link to github of detkov"/>detkov</a></span> I suggest reading for a better overview of how convolution ops are implemented in a CNN model.
 Here are the two references:
 </p>
 <br/>